nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d-banner.md

 <script src="https://gist.github.com/nomad-software/6c3d2998ea76a3298636c3e69c6640af.js"></script>

-In the above example i pass the value <code>123</code> as an argument to the <code>foo</code> function during a simulated assignment.
+In the above example i pass the value `123` as an argument to the `foo` function during a simulated assignment.
 This is really weird and in my opinion not very useful for non member functions.

 ### Member functions